 I am both totally in agreement and totally abhorred.

 This is a classic example of what pines me when the media covers scientific exploits.
 In this study, the researchers used a nifty type of positional MRI machine that allowed subjects to move freely as they were imaged.
 The joint spaces were then measured and it was determined that 135 degrees of recline was the position that produced the least amount of forces in the low back.
-They concluded that sitting upright might not be the way to go.
+They added that low back pain treatment should be treated at the initial stage to avoid the consequences.And they concluded that sitting upright might not be the way to go.
 In this, I agree.
 The best position for your spine is actually standing, upright sitting being the worst with respect to intradiscal forces, or the force that your spine experiences from gravity.
 However, to make a statement is dangerous.

 This postural study cannot take into account muscle support, associative reactions in the cervical spine and physiologic effects from compressed organs.
 What about adaptive shortening of anterior cervical muscles from a head held in a prolonged flexed position?
 I can picture the company now that runs out and spends to put all their workers in this reclined position only to lose all of them to severe neck pain in short time.